FAU Collaborative Research Centres: One new CRC and extended funding for two CRC

-FAU has received a new collaborative research centre called CRC/TR285 ‘Development of a method for mechanical joining in versatile process chains’ in which Prof. Dr. Marion Merklein, Chair of Manufacturing Technology, will be working with the University of Paderborn, which is the coordinating university, and the University of Dresden.
+FAU has received a new collaborative research centre called CRC/TR285 ‘Method development for increasing mechanical joinability in adaptable process chains’ in which Prof. Dr. Marion Merklein, Chair of Manufacturing Technology, will be working with the University of Paderborn, which is the coordinating university, and the University of Dresden.
 Joining describes the ability of semi-finished products, in other words pre-manufactured blanks such as pipes or sheets, to be joined to form end products.
 The aim of the project is to adapt joining (as a key to efficient manufacturing processes) to match the growing variety of products made using various materials and construction methods.
 The lightweight construction of moving masses plays a significant role in this respect.
 The optimisation of cost-effective series production of products with many variants will ultimately also strengthen Germany’s position as a development and manufacturing location.
 In a total of 16 sub-projects, researchers are investigating methods for increasing versatility in materials, design, and manufacturing as well as prognosis and design of joining methods.
 The DFG is providing funding worth 10 million euros for the first funding period, and FAU has been allocated nearly 3 million euros of this amount.

 Multi-material components from a 3D printer